TimMcCool/scratchattach/README.md

 sets / creates / deletes a cloud var on the given project, an event will be called.*

-They do not require a session.
+They do not require a session because they use the clouddata logs to receive cloud updates.

 **How to use with Scratch:**